AcademySoftwareFoundation/rawtoaces/docs/api/index.rst

 API Reference
 =============

-This section contains the API documentation for the RAWtoACES C++ libraries, automatically generated from the source code using Doxygen and Breathe.
+This section contains the API documentation for the rawtoaces C++ libraries, automatically generated from the source code using Doxygen and Breathe.

 .. toctree::